binary-symphony/rmad-cs/README.md

 ## **Did I forget to mention that this isn't just a defense?**

-The RMAD is also capable of "takeover"... whatever that means.
-Go wild. ^[1]
+The RMAD is also capable of... sorry let me re-read this... "takeover" - whatever that means.
+Go wild. [^1]

-^[1]: It's capable of BadUSB, file transfer, etc. Really anything you could put on a usb stick will work here.
+[^1]: It's capable of BadUSB, file transfer, etc. Really anything you could put on a usb stick will work here.